 Performance information is included in the annual budget at the division and department level.
 In addition, ten years worth of data on selected indicators is included in the comprehensive annual financial report.
 Both documents, as well as an archive of prior year information is available at www.ScottsdaleAZ.gov/finance.

 Organization Strategic Planning

 The citywide strategic planning effort (PDF) is part of the performance management initiative.
 The current organization strategic plan was approved at a council meeting in September 2017.
-Updates on the progress of the organization strategic plan are on the Mission and Priorities page.
+Updates on the progress of the organization strategic plan are on this online dashboard and on the Mission and Priorities page.

 Organization Mission Statement

 In addition, in December 2013, the City Council adopted a new mission statement for the organization: “Simply better service for a world-class community” The new mission statement is being implemented through citywide internal initiatives.
 These are: “Simply” - Streamlining the services we provide through process improvement, “Better” - Formalizing our benchmarking efforts to ensure our services are “better,” and “Service” - Reinstating training programs and standards for providing high-quality customer service.
 In addition, to clarify what is meant by a world-class community, we partnered with graduate students at Thunderbird School of Global Management to formalize the definition and attributes of a world-class community and create citywide customer-focused outcomes and key performance indicators.
 The final project is available online (PDF)

 This 6-hour class was updated in 2017 to teach how to define results, achieve results, review results and improve results.
 An abbreviated 3-hour version was presented to the Mandela Washington Fellowship class hosted at Arizona State University in July 2017.